mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 # Pulling it Together

-After you've sprinkled ticket numbers everywhere you just search for the ticket number, or (as in our case) just searching for ```[ias.edu #999999]``` , and working backward through the provisioning document should get you part of the way there.
+* Work backward through the provisioning document
+* Search for entries using the ticket number

+Should get you pretty far.

 :)